kowai11/CSE412-G15-Project/README.md

 #### Reader & manager homepage
 1. Reader
--t this page, you will see a list and a form of existing books.
+- At this page, you will see a list and a form of existing books.
--ou could see the information including ISBN number, author, title, publisher, book type, and number in stock.
+- You could see the information including ISBN number, author, title, publisher, book type, and number in stock.
--s a user, you can also borrow a book by clicking the borrow buttion at the most right side.
+- As a user, you can also borrow a book by clicking the borrow buttion at the most right side.
 ![Alt text](./img/rsearch.jpg)
 2. Manager
 ![Alt text](./img/msearch.jpg)